 Design

-To compare the effects of social exclusion on preferences for personality traits and their inference from photographs, participants will be assigned to one of two groups, an experimental and a control group.
+To compare the effects of social exclusion on preferences for personality traits and their inference from photographs, participants will be randomly assigned to one of two conditions, inclusion and exclusion.
 Both groups are introduced to the study and asked for their consent as well as their age, which is required to be 18 years.
-Then, they play cyberball, an online game that manipulates the need to belong (Williams & Jarvis, 2006).
+Then, they play Cyberball, an online ball-tossing game that induces feelings of ostracism (Williams & Jarvis, 2006).
 The experimental group experiences social exclusion by other players during the game, while the control group gets to interact normal and is included by the other players.
 Right after, they have to fill out a short questionnaire to check whether the manipulation was successful.
 Moving on, participants will be presented with two photographs of the same person, but they’re oppositely manipulated to show enhanced and reduced amounts of one of the five big traits, respectively.
 Participants will have to choose the face that they would prefer to interact with.
 After making 20 decisions, they continue with the next task, in which they see a photograph of a face that shows either enhanced or reduced characteristics of one of the big five traits.
 They are asked to rate on a 7-point Likert-type scale (e.g., not at all neurotic – extremely neurotic) how they would rate the person they see in respect to the trait the photo is manipulated in.
-Also, this task will be terminated after 20 answers.
-The photos presented in both tasks will be shown randomized.
+Participants will make these decisions for 20 pairs of faces.
+In both tasks, participants will see different pictures so that they will not make multiple decisions for the same pair of pictures..
+The photos presented in both tasks will be shown in a randomized order.
 The preference task is chosen to come first because there is no mention of personality traits in it, which could otherwise influence the answers in the following task.

 Finally, participants answer a short questionnaire to record their own trait expressions of the Big Five.
 This makes it possible to check whether their own traits have an influence on their preferences for the facially communicated traits.